subh83/RSJp-cpp/README.md

 *   RSJp-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object key names).
 *   It is possible to extend the parsers to non-fundamental or user-defined types.
 *   Efficiency considerations:
-    - Parses parts of the JSON text at an on-demand basis as queries are made (i.e., does not require the entire JSON file to be parse for accessing only a part of it).
+    - Parses parts of the JSON text at an on-demand basis as queries are made (i.e., does not require an entire JSON text/file to be parsed for accessing only a part of it).
     - Internally stores parsed data for quick future reference.
     - Current version of RSJp-cpp is however not very efficient at parsing an entire large JSON file in one go.
-In future a `fast_parse` method will be developed for such parsing tasks.
+In future versions a `fast_parse` method will be included for such parsing tasks.
-*   Security warning: RSJp-cpp skips most syntax and sanity checks on the JSON text itself.
+*   **Security warning:** RSJp-cpp skips most syntax and sanity checks on the JSON text itself.
 If the JSON text has invalid JSON syntax, most of the time RSJp-cpp will still parse it without complaining, although its behavior may be unexpected / undefined.
 So, if the JSON text is a potential source of infiltration (e.g., user input in a web-based application), RSJp-cpp should not be used.
 Future version of RSJp-cpp will have added security features that can be optionally turned on for performing syntax checks on the JSON text.

 ### Use: